crypticcoinvip/CrypticCoin/README.md

 If you know what you're doing, and you need to look under the hood, then just check ```tools``` script at https://github.com/crypticcoinvip/docker .

 The process of masternode announcement looks like this:
 - Owner calls ```crypticcoin-cli mn_announce [] '{"name":"nodename","ownerAuthAddress":"address1","operatorAuthAddress":"address2","ownerRewardAddress":"address3","operatorRewardAddress":"address4","operatorRewardRatio":0,"collateralAddress":"address5"}'```
 - Sending this transaction doesn't mean that you're starting to operate masternode.
 To start operating masternode, add ```masternode_operator=YOUR-OPERATOR-AUTH-ADDRESS```, ```txindex=1``` into the config and restart the operator's node.
 You'll need to do ```-reindex``` if ```-txindex``` wasn't set before.
 - Make sure that you have at least 10 CRYP on operator's wallet on any transparent address (aside collateral).
 - You probably want to specify ```masternode_owner``` in owner's config to call owner's RPC commands.
 - No need to call ```mn_activate``` manually, the operator will self-activate after a certain height.
+- Masternode's ID is announcement transaction hash.

+Other details:
+- If Masternode gets dismissed or resigns, it isn't removed from the list at once.
+Instead, it's marked as dead via "deadSinceHeight".
+- Minimum number of activated masternodes before dPoS may be enabled is 32. dPoS will get disabled if more than 24h passed since last block.
+- If dPoS isn't active, masternodes don't receive their reward (because they don't do anything useful yet)
 - Node uses only Tor connections by default.

 Security Warnings